How to buy the best air fryer

 With the Philips Viva Airfryer, and a few other air fryers, you can set the temperature you want the food to cook at.
 Typically, you can choose anything from 80°C to 200°C.

-There's now a 'smart' air fryer - the Tefal Actifry Smart XL - you can control from your phone or tablet.
-You select the recipe you want to use from the app, which then sends instructions to the Actifry to cook the food to a particular temperature and length of time.
+A 'smart' air fryer is one you can control from your phone or tablet.
+You select the recipe you want to use from the app, which then sends instructions to the air fryer to cook the food to a particular temperature and length of time.
 You can keep an eye on the cooking time using the app on your phone, and it will let you know once cooking is finished.

 Some air fryers give you the option of grilling your food instead of air frying it, which could come in particularly handy for cooking meat or fish.